iv-org/documentation/Invidious-Instances.md

 6. Instances MUST be served via HTTPS (or/and onion).
 7. Instances using any DDoS Protection / MITM MUST be marked as such (eg: Cloudflare, DDoS-Guard...).
 8. Instances using any type of anti-bot protection MUST be marked as such.
-9. Instances using any type of analytics:
+9. Instances MUST NOT use any type of analytics.
-   - MUST be marked as such
-   - MUST be GDPR compliant
-   - MUST be CCPA compliant
-   - Are, by essence, running a modified source code, so the next points applies too
-10. Any system whose goal is to modify the content served to the user (HTTP server rewrite, scripts, etc...) is considered the same as modifying the source code.
+10. Any system whose goal is to modify the content served to the user (i.e web server HTML rewrite) is considered the same as modifying the source code.
 11. Instances running a modified source code:
     - MUST respect the AGPL by publishing their source code and stating their changes **before** they are be added to the list
     - MUST publish any later modification in a timely manner
     - MUST contain a link to both the modified and original source code of Invidious in the footer.
-12. Instances are free to serve ads or promote sponsors but they:
+12. Instances MUST NOT serve ads (sponsorship links in the banner are considered ads) NOR promote products.
-    - MUST be marked as such
-    - MUST NOT be served from a third party (eg: Google Ads isn't allowed)
-    - MUST NOT be scam
-    - MUST be for 100% legal services/goods
-    - MUST be explicitly marked as "not endorsed in any way by the Invidious project"
-13. Instances MUSTN'T promote anything illegal (even if it's not advertisement).

 **NOTE:** We reserve the right to decline any instance from being added to the list, and to remove or ban any instance that repeatedly breaks the aforementioned rules.